 Turkey has lots more to offer too!
 Ephesus was an ancient Greek city and the remains are well-preserved.
 Pamukkale means cotton castle in Turkish.
 It imaginatively, but accurately describes the white travertine cliffs filled with turquoise waters.
 Cappadocia is probably the most visited and best-known destination outside of Istanbul.
 It is famous for its fascinating “fairy chimneys” which are tall thin rock formations.
 Mount Nemrut has massive carved stone statues at its summit.
 Turkey also has an amazing coast full of gorgeous beaches like Anatalya, Marmaris, Olympos and Bodrum.
 There is also more culture to explore, like Konya, the home of the whirling dervishes or Mardin famous for its old city architecture.

-I look back fondly on two colorful years in an amazing city.
+When reminiscing on my time teaching in Istanbul, I look back fondly on two colorful years in an amazing city.
 What a great place to explore, teach and live!
 I miss the distinctive blue color of the Bosphorus and the taste of the fresh foods the most.
 I also miss my loving students and the amazing adults I met there too.
 I’d recommend considering IIstanbul if you want to teach abroad.

 By Katia Davis